Significance of numbers in Judaism

 Various numbers play a significant role in Jewish texts or practice.
 Some such numbers were used as mnemonics to help remember concepts, while other numbers were considered to have intrinsic significance or allusive meaning.

 The song Echad Mi Yodea ("who knows one?"), sung at the Passover Seder, is known for recounting a religious concept or practice associated with each of the first 13 numbers.

-In Jewish mysticism
+In Jewish History

-In Jewish mystical study, numbers were believed to be a means for understanding the divine.
+In Jewish historical study, numbers were believed to be a means for understanding the divine.
 This marriage between the symbolic and the physical found its pinnacle in the creation of the Tabernacle.
 The numerical dimensions of the temple are a "microcosm of creation ... that God used to create the Olamot-Universes."

+In the thought system of Maharal, each number has a consistent philosophical meaning: